Add to your Claude Code skills

 The install command automatically strips macOS quarantine attributes and ad-hoc signs the binary — no manual xattr/codesign needed.

-The install command auto-detects all installed coding agents and configures MCP server entries, instruction files, skills, and pre-tool hooks for each.
+The install command auto-detects installed coding agents and configures their documented MCP entries plus durable instructions, skills, and lifecycle hooks where supported.

 codebase-memory-mcp --ui=true --port=9749